-The uphill portions will test each runner’s strength and endurance while the equally challenging downhill sections are sure to weed out those who are unprepared.
+The uphill portions of these routes will test each runner’s strength and endurance while the equally challenging downhill sections are sure to weed out those who are unprepared.
 The breathtaking views and stunning Blue Ridge Mountain scenery will offer some reprieve to runners as they persevere to the finish line!
 Are you up for the challenge of America’s Toughest Road Marathon, Half Marathon, and Star 10K?

 - Where: Roanoke, VA and Blue Ridge Parkway